 NVIDIA DOCA DPA All-to-all Application Guide

-This guide explains the all-to-all collective operation example when accelerated using the DPA in NVIDIA® BlueField®-3 DPU.
+This guide explains all-to-all collective operation example when accelerated using the DPA in NVIDIA® BlueField®-3 DPU.

 This reference application shows how the message passing interface (MPI) all-to-all collective can be accelerated on the Data Path Accelerator (DPA).
 In an MPI collective, all processes in the same job call the collective routine.

-Given a communicator of n ranks, the application performs a collective operation in which all the processes send and receive the same amount of data from all the processes (hence all-to-all).
+Given a communicator of n ranks, the application performs a collective operation in which all processes send and receive the same amount of data from all processes (hence all-to-all).

-This document describes how to run the all-to-all example using DOCA DPA API .
+This document describes how to run the all-to-all example using the DOCA DPA API .

 All-to-all is an MPI method.
 MPI is a standardized and portable message passing standard designed to function on parallel computing architectures.
 An MPI program is one where several processes run in parallel.